ahammer/adams_clock/README.md

 - A not physically accurate space simulation
 - Sun, Earth and Moon
 - A digital clock in the top-left
+- "Dark" and "Light" themes.
+The sun is much bigger in the Light Theme.

 How it works